KevinT/RPICameraGUI/README.md

 Simple graphical interface for taking photos on the Raspberry Pi Camera.
 Works over ssh.

-Written python 2.7 for the Raspberry Pi
+Written in python 2.7 for the Raspberry Pi

 ## Installation